 No part of this publication may be reproduced, stored in any retrieval system, or transmitted, in any form or by any means, electronic, mechanical photocopying, recording or otherwise, without the prior written permission of the publisher.
 Other product and/or company names mentioned in this magazine may be trademarks or registered trademarks of their respective companies and are the sole property of their respective owners.
-The Pragmatic Marketing, Inc., shall not be liable regardless of the cause, for any errors, inaccuracies, omissions, or other defects in, or untimeliness or unauthenticity of the information contained within this magazine.
+The Pragmatic Marketer is a publication of Pragmatic Marketing, Inc., and Pragmatic Marketing, Inc., shall not be liable regardless of the cause, for any errors, inaccuracies, omissions, or other defects in, or untimeliness or unauthenticity of, the information contained within this magazine.
 Pragmatic Marketing makes no representations, warranties, or guarantees as to the results obtained from the use of this information and shall not be liable for any third-party claims or losses of any kind, including lost profits, and punitive damages.
-The Pragmatic Marketer is a trademark of Pragmatic Marketing, Inc., Printed in the USA.
+The Pragmatic Marketer is a trademark of Pragmatic Marketing, Inc. Printed in the U.S.A.
 All rights reserved.
 ISSN 1938-9752 (Print) ISSN 1938-9760 (Online)